jleung7158/WageGauge/journals/mo_rahman.md

 6/6- We are trying front end deployment today.
 Running into some ESLINT errors.
 Trying to fix.

 6/7- We finally deployed our back and front end, we have to change all of our api calls to match the env variable, and work on our readme.

+6/8- Finalized our landing page and I integrated a splash ad with a sign up form, and a cleaner UI.
+We made other various code changes related